 If you spend a lot of time outdoors, tick-repellent clothing can reduce your risk of a tick latching on to you and thus reduce your risk of tick-borne diseases.
 Treated clothing also protects from other bite insects such as mosquitos, gnats, chiggers, and other little pests.

 Besides good insect repellent, which can be a must in some areas, it is also advisable to wear tick protection clothing including long-sleeved shirts, socks and long pants to keep away these bugs.
 This protection is incorporated into the fabric by treating the clothing with Permethrin.

 Permethrin is an insecticide from the group of Pyrethroids.
 It is extracted from Pyrethrum and Chrysanthemum flowers.
 It is an odorless substance that does not stain clothing.
 It has been used by the US military to treat jungle clothing for soldiers since the 1970s.

-Permethrin works by disrupting the nervous system of insects.
+Permethrin works by interfering with the nervous system of insects.
 It has a double effect of repelling insects and killing those that come into contact with it.
-Studies by URI have shown that wearing permethrin treated socks and sneakers can reduce tick bites by as much as 73%.
+Studies by URI have shown that wearing Permethrin-treated socks and sneakers can reduce tick bites by as much as 73%.

-You can treat clothes with permethrin at home using over the counter brands like Sawyer Permethrin Clothing Insect Repellent.
+You can treat clothes with Permethrin at home using over-the-counter brands like Sawyer Permethrin Clothing Insect Repellent.
 Clothes treated at home will provide protection for 3-4 weeks.
-You can also have clothes commercially treated.
-This offers better protection as the permethrin can last over 70 washes.

 If you are treating clothes at home, spray from a distance of 5-6 inches away.
 You should apply a heavier coat around shirt cuffs and the bottom lining of the trousers as these are the major entry points for ticks.